N-Wouda/Euro-NeurIPS-2022/README.md

 # EURO Meets NeurIPS 2022 Vehicle Routing Competition

-Based on the quickstart code [here](https://github.com/ortec/euro-neurips-vrp-2022-quickstart).
+This repository hosts OptiML's contribution to the 2022 Euro meets NeurIPS vehicle routing competition.

 ## Solver

-Our static solver is based on the hybrid genetic search baseline we received as part of the quickstart code.
+Our static solver is based on the hybrid genetic search baseline we received as part of the quickstart code [here](https://github.com/ortec/euro-neurips-vrp-2022-quickstart).
-We have refactored this solver significantly, making it much more modular and slightly more performant.
+We have refactored this solver significantly, making it much more modular and more performant.
 We also:
 - Introduced a generalised $(N, M)$-Exchange operator
 - Added statistics collection